groff_diff(7) — Linux manual page

 Write contents of macro or string name to troff output as

-a device control command.
+the argument to a device extension command.

 .do name [arg ...]